Astronaut828/SolidityCourse/hh-solidity/hardhat-security/README.md

 -   Be prepared to give them plenty of time.
     -   They literally pour themselves over your code.

-> "At this time, there are 0 good auditors that can get you an audit in under a week.
-If an auditor says they can do it in that time frame, they are either doing you a favor or they are shit. " - Patrick Collins, March 4th, 2022

 # Process

 An auditors process looks like this: